 Girls in Physics Breakfasts

-The remaining Breakfasts in 2020 will be postponed.
-The presence of the coronavirus in the community is likely to affect the viability of the events.
-It is hoped to re-schedule them later this year.
+The remaining Breakfasts in 2020 have been cancelled.
+The presence of the coronavirus in the community has affected the viability of the events.
+The situation for 2021 is still not clear

-- 10th March, Mildura Speaker: Dr Suzie Sheehy, Oxford University and University of Melbourne.
-Topic: Colliding worlds: Using particle physics to cure cancer.
-Flyer
+- 10th March, Mildura Speaker: Dr Suzie Sheehy, University of Melbourne and Oxford University Topic: Colliding worlds: Using particle physics to cure cancer.
+Flyer.
+To book: click here.

 - 13th March, Ballarat Speaker: Hilary Wilson, Bureau of Meteorology Topic: Measuring the atmosphere to predict the weather.
-Flyer
+Flyer.
+To book: click here.

 - Term 3, Central Melbourne Speaker: The Australian Institute of Physics (AIP) Women in Physics International lecturer for 2020.
 The name of the speaker and other details will be announced in April 2020.